Polls show close divide over impeachment and removal

 CONSISTENT (AND POLARIZED) VIEWS OF TRUMP

 Approval of Trump’s overall performance has remained steady, as it has over the course of his presidency.
-The Quinnipiac poll shows Trump’s approval rating standing at 40%, exactly where it was in their poll conducted just before the inquiry began.
+The Quinnipiac poll shows Trump’s approval rating standing at 40%, where it was in its poll conducted just before the inquiry began.

-But, as with most political issues in today’s environment, views of the president and impeachment are intensely polarized.
+But, as with most political issues in today’s environment, views of the Republican president and impeachment are intensely polarized.
 A wide share of Democrats express support for impeachment, while the vast majority of Republicans stand opposed.

 PRECEDENT